Jesse Lee Peterson: Marriage and women

-Peterson opposes sex outside marriage.
+Peterson opposes premarital sex.
 During an interview with former SlutWalk organizer Amber Rose, Peterson responded to the question "if women are sluts what does that make you?" by stating men are "slut makers".

-Peterson stated in a 2012 sermon that "one of the greatest mistakes America made was to allow women the opportunity to vote."
+Peterson's views on women have been described by critics as misogynistic.
+Peterson stated in a 2012 sermon that "one of the greatest mistakes America made was to allow women the opportunity to vote".
 He stated that women "can't handle power in the right way", that they "have no patience", and "don't have love".
 Political analyst Kirsten Powers confronted Peterson on Sean Hannity's program on Fox News, accusing him of using his status as a pastor to preach hatred and fear of women.